 3 hours.
-Focuses on the individual artistic development of students as they combine techniques and subject matter into a personal style of visual communication.
+Focuses on photographers' individual artistic development as they combine techniques and subject matter into a personal style of visual communication.
+Further study of must-know photographers is complemented by assembly of a professional portfolio.
 Additional course fee is required.